Europe at the crossroads: liberal recipes for the modern world

-The Rafael del Pino Foundation, Free Market Road Show and the Juan de Mariana Institute are organising, on 19 April 2018 at 16.30, the event "Free Market Road Show Madrid 2018: the West and the value of freedom."
+The Rafael del Pino Foundation, Free Market Road Show and the Juan de Mariana Institute organised, on 7 May 2019 at 16.30, the event "Free Market Road Show Madrid 2019: Europe at the crossroads: liberal recipes for the modern world".

 The event was structured according to the following programme:

 17.05 (Un)Regulation in the Europe of the Future Cyntia Ortiz ToledoPublic Affairs Manager, Japanese Tobacco International

 17.20 (Un)Regulation in the Spain of the future Rosa Guiradolawyer, economist and founder of Legal Sharing Manuel LlamasEditor-in-chief of conomics at Libertad Digital Diego Sánchez de la Cruzeconomic journalist and CEO of Smart Regulation Forum Eduardo Fernández LuiñaDirector of the Juan de Mariana Institute (moderator)